grantsrb/langpractice/README.md

     "model_type": str
         the name of the model class that you wish to use for the training. i.e. "SimpleCNN"
+    "lstm_lang_first": bool
+        only used in multi-lstm model types.
+If true, the h vector from the first LSTM will be used as the input to the language layers.
+The second h vector will then be used for the action layers.
+If False, the second h vector will be used for language and the first h for actions.

     "h_size": int
         the size of the hidden dimension for dense networks "bnorm": bool